 These paradisiacal islands in the Indian Ocean have been open to international tourism since mid-July, with no quarantine requirements.
 As long as you present a negative COVID-19 test taken within 72 hours of arrival, you’ll be free to enter the Maldives.
-The only catch is that you need to have a confirmed booking from a tourist facility for your on-arrival visa, and you can only stay at one tourist facility through the entirety of your stay.
 Temperature checks and other screening measures will take place at the airport.
 Random PCR tests may be conducted on inbound travelers.

 United Arab Emirates

-The UAE is open to US citizens, with tourist visas being issued in all Emirates on arrival.
+The UAE is open to US citizens, with tourist visas being issued on arrival at the Dubai and Abu Dhabi airports.
 Proof of a negative COVID-19 PCR test taken within 96 hours of departure is required before flying to the UAE.
 Travelers need to have international medical travel insurance before they fly to the UAE.
 If arriving in the UAE via Dubai, travelers will undergo medical screening and must present a completed health declaration form and a quarantine undertaking form.
 Travelers may also be tested upon arrival at the airport.
 Before leaving the airport, travelers are required to download the COVID-19 DXB app for contact tracing.
 Those arriving in Abu Dhabi are required to wear a GPS bracelet for 14 days and must take COVID-19 PCR test on the sixth day if they are staying six days or more.

 All travelers 11 and older must provide proof of a negative COVID-19 test taken within seven days of departure to the DRC.
 This same age group must also take a COVID-19 test at the airport upon arrival — it costs $45.
 Quarantine is required until negative test results are received, usually within 24 hours.
 Travelers must also provide a World Health Organization (WHO) card with proof of yellow fever vaccination.